 What an “underinsured” driver hit you and cause injuries?
 An underinsured driver is someone who causes a car accident and injury with losses greater than their insurance covers.
 Like in the above example, let’s say your damages are determined to be $100,000.00, but the person who caused the car crash only had $50,000.00 in insurance.
 If you have $100,000.00 or more in underinsured motorist coverage, your insurance would pay the extra $50,000.00 you are rightfully due.

 There are many other issues in underinsured/uninsured motorist liability law, such as: Who does the policy cover?
 What types of Vermont car or offroad accidents does the policy cover?
 Will your insurance company fight you?
 If you have questions about the complexities of underinsured or uninsured motorist bodily injury coverage, call us.

 There are many, many other elements to car accident cases in Vermont.
 If you’ve been injured in an automobile accident in Vermont, call me at 802-457-1112 or get a free evaluation by clicking here.
 Our promise to you is that we will always give you my best legal analysis free of charge.
-Whether or not we agree to take your case, we will at least be sure to set you on the right path to help to make sure nobody takes advantage of you.
+Whether or not our personal injury lawyers in Vermont agree to take your case, we will at least be sure to set you on the right path to help to make sure nobody takes advantage of you.

 “Immediately after my son’s injury at work, he was treated poorly.
 Over the course of the next few days it became even worse, so I called Mike and he and Crystal have been absolute lifesavers during the process.
 Mike is not your typical stuffed suit lawyer who only cares about the bottom line he genuinely cares about his clients and his assistant Crystal is beyond amazing!
 My thanks to you both!”